 In 2010 I founded National Short Week, which was celebrated by libraries, bookshops, schools, and readers and writers throughout the UK.
 National Short Story Week launched at Charles Dickens Museum in London, and ran for seven years.
 During that time hundreds of events took place around the country.
 The National Short Story Week Young Writer competition (2013 – 2017) attracted entries from schools around the UK, and international schools overseas.
 The winners were featured in The Guardian and First News, and were published in anthologies which raised thousands of pounds for Teenage Cancer Trust.

 I am a frequent speaker at writing groups and conferences.
 Speaking engagements include: The Society of Authors (London, Bath, Bristol, Liverpool, Manchester), the Historical Novel Society‘s International Conference (London, Oxford), the Romantic Novelists’ Association‘s Annual Conference, and the MA Creative Writing group at Sheffield Hallam University.
 I have been a headline speaker at the School Library Association‘s annual School Librarian Day.
 I have run regular publishing workshops for members of the Society of Authors.

 Postgraduate Diploma in Translation (Italian to English), Chartered Institute of Linguists

 Postgraduate Certificate in Psychology, London Metropolitan University

 I am a Fellow of the Royal Society of Arts, and a member of the Chartered Institute of Linguists, the Translators’ Association and the Society of Authors.
-My publishing company is a member of the Historical Novel Society and an associate member of the Romantic Novelists’ Association.
+I am a Proprietor of The Athenaeum.